fastily/jwiki/README.md

 #JWIKI
-jwiki is a simple Java client framework wrapping the [MediaWiki](https://www.mediawiki.org/wiki/MediaWiki) API.
-It can be used by developers to create bots/tools, or to perform analytics on any Wiki with API access.
+jwiki is a simple Java client library wrapping the [MediaWiki](https://www.mediawiki.org/wiki/MediaWiki) Web [API](https://www.mediawiki.org/wiki/API:Main_page).
+It can be used by developers to create bots and tools, or to perform analytics on just about any Wiki.

-I strongly recommend that you download the latest [release](https://github.com/fastily/jwiki/releases), as that code is stable and pre-configured to integrate with most IDEs.
-Of course, if you prefer the bleeding edge, feel free to build from the latest source code.

 ##Features
-* Edit pages, delete pages, upload files (using chunked uploads)
+* Perform actions, such as edit, delete, and upload (using chunked uploads).
-* Query special pages, get category members, get links on a page, get template transclusions
+* Perform queries, such as getting category members, getting links on a page, and getting template transclusions.
-* Supported MediaWiki extensions include [CentralAuth](https://www.mediawiki.org/wiki/Extension:CentralAuth) and [GlobalUsage](https://www.mediawiki.org/wiki/Extension:GlobalUsage).
+* Support for popular MediaWiki extensions, including [CentralAuth](https://www.mediawiki.org/wiki/Extension:CentralAuth) and [GlobalUsage](https://www.mediawiki.org/wiki/Extension:GlobalUsage).

 ##Getting Started
 * [Quick Start Guide](https://github.com/fastily/jwiki/wiki/Quick-Start-Guide)